 The government have announced temporary changes to the deadlines for filing information about your limited company with Companies House.
 This means, if you require it, you will have more time to file certain information.
 The full announcement and guidance can be found here.

 We’ve pulled together the relevant announcements affecting private limited companies below.

 HMRC announced that from 27th June, companies will have an extension to their statutory accounts filing deadline.
 The filing deadline is extended if it falls between 27th June 2020 and 5th April 2021 (including these dates).

 This means that for a limited company, the deadline for filing accounts at Companies House is extended from nine months to 12 months.
 Find out more about what you need to file in our Knowledge article “Company Year End accounts checklist for limited companies”

 If you’re a Crunch client, we will continue to send you reminders that your accounts are due to be filed with Companies House.
 We recommend you continue to file your accounts at Companies House within nine months of your company’s accounting period end date.

-Importantly, the government has not announced any extension to the deadline for paying your company’s corporation tax – which remains at nine months and one day after your company’s accounting period end date.
+Importantly, the government has not announced any extension to the deadline for paying your company’s Corporation Tax – which remains at nine months and one day after your company’s accounting period end date.
 You will need your accounts to be prepared to know how much tax you will need to pay to HMRC.